blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 ### Changed features

-* Added integration instructions for Bitbucket to the documentation.
+* Added integration instructions for Bitbucket to the documentation set.

 ### Resolved issues